atom-box/1-A.P.I.-capstone/README.md

 As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
 The tests will additionally help you identify edge cases that you may not have anticipated when first writing the application.

+Stub out the route grabbers, with no SQL, and no logic, no error handling.
+In fact, don't have time yet to make the stubs run.
+Do that next.

+without yet implementing, write all the syntax for the SQL queries double-check every time it says RETURNS. returnthatwhichthouought integrate the SQL queries

+Goal is to finish so I can do vanilla js.
+Goal is to finish so I can shave this beard.
+Goal is to finish so I can stitch in MongoDB.

+Wes Bos.
+React.
+Mongo.
+Udacity forever.
+*opensourc*
+*beyondcompare-teaching*
+*data api's exposed to the web*
+Beatles : Brian Wilson :: U2 : cervantes esquival

+I feel like you give me this enormous gift of what is next.
+Like a flashlight for the next thirty years.

+Donate to the Guardian
+NEXT
+IS
+LINE 56
+GO
+LOOK AND MAKE SURE YOU CALL SQL STATEMENTS VIA DB.RUN(query, vars, (err)=> {}    ),
+NOT DB.GET